In 2014, we accidentally launched the PESO Model©.

 A couple of years ago, Eric Schwartzman wrote an article for Spin Sucks about the lifespan of a brand as it compares to Maslow’s Hierarchy of Needs and how the PESO Model fits into it.

-Before you head over to read it, the sneak peek is that you start with owned, add shared, grow into earned, and then add paid.
+Before you read it, the sneak peek is that you start with owned, add shared, grow into earned, and then add paid.

 This is a great way to think about how you’ll add the skills you don’t have.
-Figure out the big picture—what you need to achieve in the end like our client who has massive goals and just needed to temper them a bit so she can actually achieve them.
+Figure out the big picture—what you need to achieve in the end, like our client who has massive goals and needs to temper them a bit so she can achieve them.

 Gain the skills you are missing.
 And be ready for the future.